Endometrial (Uterine) Cancer: Staging and Treatment

 Staging may be done at different times during your treatment.

 The staging system is very complex.
-Below is a summary.
+Below is a summary of FIGO and AJCC staging.
 Talk to your provider about the stage of your cancer.

-FIGO and AJCC Stage IA (T1a, N0, M0): The cancer is in the endometrium (inner lining of the uterus) and may have grown less than halfway through the muscle layer of the uterus (the myometrium) (T1a).
+Stage IA (T1a, N0, M0): The cancer is in the endometrium (inner lining of the uterus) and may have grown less than halfway through the muscle layer of the uterus (the myometrium) OR, the tumor is growing in the uterus and ovary (T1a).
 It has not spread to nearby lymph nodes (N0) or to distant sites (M0).

-FIGO and AJCC Stage IB (T1b, N0, M0): The cancer has grown from the endometrium into the myometrium.
-It has grown more than halfway through the myometrium but has not spread past the body of the uterus (T1b).
+Stage IB (T1b, N0, M0): The cancer has grown from the endometrium into the myometrium.
+It has grown more than halfway through the myometrium but has not spread past the uterus (T1b).
 It has not spread to nearby lymph nodes (N0) or to distant sites (M0).

-FIGO and AJCC Stage II (T2, N0, M0): The cancer has spread from the body of the uterus and is growing into the supporting connective tissue of the cervix (called the cervical stroma).
-But it has not spread outside the uterus (T2).
+Stage II (T2, N0, M0): The cancer has spread from the uterus and is growing into the connective tissue of the cervix (called the cervical stroma).
+But it has not spread outside the uterus, OR the tumor has spread to your lymphovascular space (blood vessels), OR it has spread to the myometrium (T2).
 It has not spread to nearby lymph nodes (N0) or to distant sites (M0).

 How is endometrial cancer treated?

-Treatment for endometrial cancer depends on many factors, like your cancer stage, age, overall health, and testing results.
+Treatment for endometrial cancer depends on things like your cancer stage, age, overall health, and testing results.
 Your treatment may include:

 Surgery